Eyes of Madras 2.0

 The last article I filed with my beloved editor.

 Chennai Photo Walkers will have you convinced that there is never a dull moment in the city, rain or shine.
-Since 2007, this band of amateur photographers has documented scenes featuring people and buildings ranging from the quotidian to the classic.
-In a metropolis of over ten million people, subjects about.
-And in the eyes of the camera, as in the eyes of the law, we are all equal.
+Since 2007, this band of amateur photographers has documented the city’s people and buildings, from the everyday to the emblematic.
+In a metropolis of over ten million people, subjects abound and in the eyes of the camera, as in the eyes of the law, we are all equal.
 Whether it is the classical singer Aruna Sairam at the Music Academy or the vegetable vendor who has set up her stall under a plastic umbrella, the lens captures the individual’s dignified mien.

 Picture Credit: Ramana Kumar B ‘Rain or Shine’ from Eyes of Madras 2.0

-Since ours is a city by the sea, the camera-toting group has captured some of the best images right by the shore.
+Chennai is a city by the sea, the camera-toting group has captured some arresting images right by the shore.
 A few shots which grabbed attention: A pair of white bulls being bathed at the Marina, a hand from a giant clay statue bidding the city one final goodbye, a group of young dancers leaping high on the sandy beach.
 There was also an image of fishermen turning work into play while unloading the catch of the day.
 “It was at Kasimedu, where unloading big fish was done as a ‘catch-the-ball act,’ says the photographer Naveen Kumar, a chartered accountant by profession, who was one of the four organizers of the show.

 The organizers realized that a call for photos under the usual themes of Architecture, Landscape, and Natural Heritage of Chennai would only lead to submissions of repeat images of the LIC, catamarans, banyan trees of Adyar and so on.
 “We wanted every theme to have a story, or some drama and hope we achieved what was intended,” Kumar says.
-He adds that much thought went into the captioning as well.
-“If the captions were inappropriate or if they lacked punch or drama, we went in and made changes. ”
+Much thought went into the captioning as well.
+“If the captions were inappropriate or if they lacked punch or drama, we went in and made changes. ” Eyes of Madras 1.0 debuted in August 2017 during Madras Week.

 Picture Credit: Sethu Raman ‘Celebration of Joy’ from Eyes of Madras 2.0

 An estimated two thousand people dropped in to see the three-day show, which, the organizers say, was an event to encourage passionate amateur photographers.
 Will it inspire its members to explore this “wildly photogenic city” as Londoner Whitehead calls Chennai?
 At present, The Chennai Photowalk Group has over 16,700 members on its rolls in Facebook.
 They go out as a group, in and around Chennai, on the first and third Sundays of each month.
 “All Are Welcome,” meaning, of course, the membership is free of charge.
-What will a newly inspired bunch of weekend photographers focus their lens on?
-We’ll know when the next edition of this exhibition comes out.
-Eyes of Madras 1.0 was held in August 2017 during Madras Week.
+Every cellphone has a built-in camera — so there is no need to buy a camera to join the group.